|

 could lurk near Perpetual Redeemer Elementary School in his 1956 Mercury

-with the cool fender skirts, waiting for the old battle-ax to come out, and
+with the cool fender skirts, waiting for the old battle-ax to come out,

 then, as she was crossing the road, he could tool out into the street and